 - Letter Templates and Call Scripts.
 How much do you want your staff to exercise their inner artist?
 Do not leave it up to staffers to make it up as they go along or to develop personal collection strategies.
 Establish the rules, and provide standard collection letter or email templates and scripts for telephone and voice mail.
 Email vs. letters?
 There is no contest, as email is immediate and less work, but just as with form letters, you need to use pre-formatted collection emails.

 - Prioritize Your Work.
-If you do not have all the experienced staff you need or the systems that will do it for you, prioritize your collection activity, so you are working on the receivables which offer the greatest cash flow payback.
+Even with experienced collection staff, you need to prioritize collection activity so your staff works the receivables that offer the most significant cash flow payback.
 If you have an advanced system, you can also employ risk or payment scoring to assign the accounts needing first attention.
-You may also consider outsourcing all or part of the function to a qualified agency, which usually produces more focused and better results, and usually at less expense than full-time staff.
+You may also consider outsourcing all or part of the function to a qualified agency, which usually produces more focused, better results and usually at less expense than full-time staff.

 - Reporting.
-Daily reporting should include calls made, promises obtained, disputes resolved, etc. Monthly reporting should roll up the daily results, plus report the financial results – Cash Collected, DSO, Delinquencies, etc. Of course, the department goals must match up against the corporate objectives from your CFO.
+Daily reporting should include calls made, promises obtained, disputes resolved, etc. Monthly reporting should roll up the daily results, plus report the financial results – Cash Collected, DSO, Delinquencies, etc. Of course, the department goals must match up against the corporate objectives of your CFO.

 - FDCPA Regulations.
 The Fair Debt Collections Practices Act doesn’t apply to B2B transactions, but always keep in mind that you must comply with the FDCPA if you are dealing with consumers.
 Regardless, all customers should always be handled professionally and consistently, which reflects your corporate culture, even the few abusive customers.